ryanwiemer/kandrblog/README.md

 ##Copyright
 - All rights reserved
-- Copyright 2015 K&R BLog
+- Copyright 2015 K&R Blog
 - Open source tools used are under the restrictions of their specific licensing